-In casual American English, "The little girl drank cold milk while watching a film" sounds like "dhuh LIH-duhl GURL DRANGK KOHLD MIHLK WAHYL WAH-chuhng uh FIHLM".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "The little girl drank cold milk while watching a film" as "dhuh LIH-duhl GURL DRANGK KOHLD MIHLK WAHYL WAH-chuhng uh FIHLM" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on little, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.